-To protect the generator from an overload, a 3-pole, 1600 amp, main circuit breaker is provided to protect the U,V, and W Output Terminals from overload.
-In addition, two singlepole, 20 amp GFCI circuit breakers have been provided to protect the GFCI receptacles from overload.
-Three 50 amp load circuit breakers have also been provided to protect the auxiliary receptacles from overload.
-Make sure to switch ALL circuit breakers to the "OFF" position prior to starting the engine.
+To protect the generator from an overload, a 3pole, 2500 amp, main circuit breaker is provided to protect the U,V, and W Output Terminals from overload.
+In addition, three 50 amp load circuit breakers have been provided to protect the auxiliary receptacles from overload.
+Make sure to switch ALL circuit breakers to the OFF position prior to starting the engine.